ghost-pep/aes-burst/README.md

 from a queue, with each job being to handle a specific key.
 It saw a performance increase over the simple implementation in certain situations, but because of the limitations of AES-NI, the ideal number of threads correlates with the AES hardware on your processor.

-## OpenCL Implementation

-This implementation is not complete.
-It attempts to target powerful password cracking rigs.
-Help is definitely wanted so feel free to make a pull request!